mrdiio/filter-data/README.md

 Create a filter data with condition and print the length result.

 ## Run

-run this command on your terminal:
+Type this command in your terminal to run the program:
 ```
 node homework.js
 ```